Understanding data in relational databases

 Single spatial column

 Insights only supports one spatial column per database table.
-You can choose which spatial field will be used as the location field by clicking the location field icon Location field next to the table name under Selected Data and choosing from the list of spatial fields.
+You can choose which spatial field will be used as the location field by clicking the location field button Location field next to the table name under Selected Data and choosing from the list of spatial fields.

 Selecting one of two spatial fields to use as the location field